apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/index.md

 To authenticate with a named profile:

-1. Declare `com.amazonaws.auth.profile.ProfileCredentialsProvider` as the provider.
+1. Declare `software.amazon.awssdk.auth.credentials.ProfileCredentialsProvider` as the provider.
 1. Set your profile via the `AWS_PROFILE` environment variable.
 1. Due to a [bug in version 1 of the AWS Java SDK](https://github.com/aws/aws-sdk-java/issues/803), you'll need to remove the `profile` prefix from the AWS configuration section heading.